-The School’s facilities now include most of Bayer Hall (including a new state-of-the-art Center for Active Learning), an entire floor of Mellon Hall, and two locations off of the main campus.
+The School’s facilities now include Bayer Learning Hall (including a state-of-the-art facilities that promote active learning), an entire floor of Richard King Mellon Hall, and a modern pharmaceutical technology and management laboratory.

 Other notable recent developments and recognitions include:

 Dr. Aleem Gangjee, Distinguished Professor, Medicinal Chemistry and the Rev. Adrian Van Kaam, C.S.Sp.
 Endowed Chair in Scholarly Excellence is the recipient of five concurrent multi-million dollar NIH-funded research grants resulting in new cancer killing drug discoveries.

 The Center for Pharmacy Care, located in the Duquesne Union, offers pharmacist-directed wellness and chronic disease management services to local residents and University employees.

 The School’s Academic Partners affiliation with the Catholic Charities Free Health Care Center earned the 2010 Pride in Pittsburgh Award from the Allegheny County Medical Society.

 Recent global pharmacy education initiatives include an affiliation agreement with the University of Perugia, Italy’s most prestigious pharmacy school, as well as other schools of pharmacy in China, Japan and Africa.

 The School has been nationally recognized for providing continuing professional education to FDA personnel, pharmaceutical companies, and dentists and dental assistants.